|UCAS code||Typical offer||Length|

 Optional Year Away

 The 20 week research project is your opportunity to work with one of our many research groups and gain hands-on research experience.
-Based on the research and practical skills gained during years 1 and 2, you will choose a unique project, and carry this out independently with supervision by academic staff.
-Your research work is complemented by a choice of six specialist modules and research skills tutorials.
+Based on the research and practical skills gained during years 1 and 2, you will choose a project, and carry this out with supervision by academic staff.
+Your research work is complemented by a choice of specialist modules and research skills tutorials.

 In addition to the above you will also need to complete our online Academic Integrity module.
 This covers some of the essential skills and knowledge which will help you to study independently and produce work of a high academic standard which is vital for success at York.